 To combine multiple video clips together, perhaps to create a collage or slideshow, you can add a scene for each clip.
 To add a scene, click on the plus button at the bottom of a scene.

 To ensure that the video flows smoothly, you can add transitions in between these scenes.
 Animaker provides you with 60+ beautiful, readymade transitions.
 To add a transition between any two scenes, click on the small square button between those scenes in the scenes section.

 You can now fine-tune the footage that you’ve added.
 You can:

-Use the trim tool to select the part you want to use in your video.
+Use our video trimming tool to select the part you want to use in your video.
 Click on the Trim icon to start trimming your video.

-Use the resize tool to crop and reposition the video.
+Use the video cropping tool to crop and reposition the video.
 Click on the Resize icon to start resizing the video.

-Add filters to enhance the appearance.
+Add filters to the video to enhance its appearance.
 Click on the Filters icon to start adding filters.

 Adjust the video’s brightness, contrast, etc. Click on the Filters icon and then click on the Adjust button at the bottom of the Filters side panel to start adjusting your video.